-After the Austrian premiere had taken place on Friday, May 12, 1933, Fritz Lang's The Testament of Dr. Mabuse was screened in eight movie theaters in Vienna on the weekend of the "" (Türkenbefreiungsfeier).
+After the Austrian premiere had taken place on Friday, May 12, 1933, Fritz Lang's Das Testament des Dr. Mabuse (The Testament of Dr. Mabuse) was screened in eight movie theaters in Vienna on the weekend of the "" (Türkenbefreiungsfeier).
 The film aroused considerable public interest because the director was a Vienna-born celebrity and his latest work was banned in Germany.
-It was Lang's second sound feature after M (1931) and was once again produced by the Berlin Nero Film AG.
-The screenplay was written by his wife Thea von Harbou, based on a then still unpublished novel by Norbert Jacques, who had already provided the literary source for Lang's silent film Dr. Mabuse the Gambler (1922).
+It was Lang's second sound feature after M (1931) and was again produced by the Berlin Nero Film AG.
+The screenplay was written by his wife Thea von Harbou, based on a then still unpublished novel by Norbert Jacques, who had already provided the literary source for Lang's silent film Dr. Mabuse, der Spieler (Dr. Mabuse the Gambler, 1922).
 However, even in the sequel the insane Mabuse, played by Rudolf Klein-Rogge, does not speak but merely writes instructions for crimes in his cell, which are then carried out by a criminal organization.
 The go-between is Mabuse's doctor, Professor Baum (Oskar Beregi), who communicates with the criminal network via telegram and telephone and gives the most important instructions in a kind of control center.

 When the associates are summoned to this "room with the curtain," they first have to open two doors with safety locks.
 Upon entering, the silhouette of a seated man appears behind a curtain, which divides the room.
 The wallpaper is peeling off the walls; the outline of a urinal can be made out next to the door; a window is bricked up.
 A male voice not only tells those present what they must do but also reacts to their behavior.
 Those who move are called to order.
 No one knows what the "boss" looks like, and no one would dare to peer behind the curtain since a colleague was killed for doing just that.
 The secret is only aired when a rogue associate, Kent (Gustav Diessl), is locked in the room with his lover, Lilli (Wera Liessem).
 He shoots at the curtain, rips it aside, and discovers a table with a microphone and loudspeaker behind which a dummy is affixed.
 The couple escape a ticking time bomb thanks to Kent piercing the pipe that leads to the removed urinal with a knife and a revolver and filling the room with water until the pressure breaks a hole in the wooden floor.